microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-emailthreatsubmissionpolicy-update.md

 |Application|ThreatSubmissionPolicy.ReadWrite.All|

 ## HTTP request
-Only HTTP `PATCH` request is supported as of today.
+Only HTTP `PATCH` request is supported today.
 HTTP `PUT` is not supported.

 <!-- {
   "blockType": "ignored"